-Category 2 Intervention - Only routinely commissioned when specific criteria are met -
+Category 1 Intervention - Not routinely commissioned -

-Ref: CMICB_Clin013
+Ref: CMICB_Clin017

 Version: 1

 Purpose This document is part of a suite of policies that the Integrated Care Board (ICB) uses to drive its commissioning of healthcare.
 Each policy in that suite is a separate public document in its own right but will be applied with reference to other policies in that suite.

 Supersedes: Previous Clinical Commissioning Group (CCG) Policy

 Author (inc Job Title):

 Ratified by: (Name of responsible Committee) ICB Board

 Cross reference to other Policies/Guidance

 Date Ratified: 1 April 2023

 Date Published and where (Intranet or Website): 1 April 2023 (Website)

 Review date: 1 April 2026

 Target audience: All Cheshire & Merseyside ICB Staff and Provider organisations